tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

  ListAccum<String> @@result;
+ // traverse the virtual edge (shortcut) computed by the prior query block,
- //Store all virtual edge in a ListAccum v = SELECT p
+ // store them in a ListAccum, and output in the end. v = SELECT p
      FROM City:c -(VirtualE1>)- Phone:p
      ACCUM @@result += c.name + "->" + to_string(p.nmuber);